deepennyway/weavers-almanac/src/play-modes/first-gathering.md

 ### The Power
 Nobody just stands there in the mists looking mysterious.
 Everyone's doing something.
 What is it that you are doing, when you first appear?

-Choose one of the following based on how many Complications are currently in the Adversary's pool: [#Lexi: The exact criteria are unclear, other than that you can't remove a Complication that doesn't exist]
+Choose one of the following:

 - **You Do Something Impressive:** You spot someone in need of help and use one of the skills associated with your strong suit to help them. \
     *Remove a **Complication** from the Adversary's pool.*